Some providers are dropping gender-affirming care for kids even in cases where it's legal

 All the laws ban gender-affirming surgery for minors, although it is rare, with fewer than 3,700 performed in the U.S. on patients ages 12 to 18 from 2016 through 2019, according to a study published last month.
 It's not clear how many of those patients were 18 when they received the surgeries.

 There's more variation, though, in how states handle puberty-blockers and hormone treatments under the new bans.
-Georgia's law does not ban those for minors.
+Georgia's law does not ban starting puberty blockers for minors.
 The others do.
-But some states, including North Carolina and Utah, allow young people taking them already to continue.
+Some states, including North Carolina and Utah, allow young people who already are getting either kind of treatment to continue, as does Georgia with hormones.
 Others require the treatments to be phased out over time.

 These treatments are accepted by major medical groups as evidence-based care that transgender people should be able to access.

-Note: This story has been updated to correct that Georgia’s law bars minors from starting hormone treatment but not puberty blockers.
-This story was first published on Sept.
-22, 2023.
-It was updated on Sept.
-23, 2023, to correct erroneously reported details on the North Dakota ban.
-The law does not explicitly bar doctors from switching patients’ treatments or specify a statute of limitations for civil lawsuits over damages.